wgwz/cdc-vaccine-card-validation/README.md

 concerns that come along with using a service like AWS Textract and those should be taken into consideration.

+# Validation?
+Not really..

+The script here does not actually validate the card.
+It's a bit of a misnomer for me to name it as such.
+All that the script concludes is that it found the "COVID-19 Vaccination Record Card" text somewhere in the image.
+Therefore as it stands, the validation provided in this repo could easily be cheated if someone were to print out a piece of paper with the same text printed on it.
+So this repo really provides a ground-level starting point for the validation of these cards.
+It is a crude check, which might be helpful in certain situations.

 # How it works?

 This is a very simple script, it was a proof-of-concept.
 It is not